PaysanCorrezien/BusyGit/readme.md

 - [x] make these command configurable via setttings
 - [x] create enum for remote_status and refactor for it
 - [x] create enum for local status and refactor for it
-- [ ] use these as reference for styling the datatable
+- [x] use these as reference for styling the datatable
 - [ ] Improve repository list visualization with color codes and icons
-- [ ] make the first load not show error but keep empty with a loading animation under infos are ready
+- [x] make the first load not show error but keep empty with a loading animation under infos are ready
+- [x] Make sorting modes (configurable) to quickly find repo that need to be fixed

 ### Backlog